NethServer/nethsecurity/packages/ns-api/README.md

 }
 ```

-The `connected` field tells id the device is logged to the hotspot manager.
+The `connected` field tells if the device is logged to the hotspot manager.
 If the device is not connected, you need to execute the `login` api to retrieve remote data.

 ### get-dhcp-range